abhaydoke09/MIT_6006_Introduction_to_Algorithms/README.md

  - Lecture 01
    - Peak finding algorithm for 1-D and 2-D terrain
-   - Complexity comparision between brute force method and the dive & conquer method
+   - Complexity comparision between brute force method and the divide & conquer method

  - Lecture 02
    - Model of computation